-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) · If this is not possible windows will be opened to encourage good ventilation.
-Performances to a live audience are not permitted; Further detailed guidance is available on working safely during coronavirus (Covid-19): performing arts Potential spread of infectious disease Attendance at after school clubs is restricted as outlined in the guidance Protective measures for holiday and after-school clubs, and other out of school settings during the coronavirus outbreak; As far as is possible, children are kept in a group with other children from the same bubble they are in during the school day or; Each child has their own, named set of resources.
-Shared resources are meticulously cleaned before being shared with a different bubble or; • Resources shared between bubbles are left unused and out of reach for period of 48 hours (72 hours for plastics) between use by different bubbles; When the area is in Tier 4 'Stay at Home - Lockdown', Wrap around care will be suspended to avoid all mixing of children and adults from different bubbles.
-For more information on wraparound provision see LCCs guidance & checklist on Extended Services in Schools.
-Transmission of Covid-19 staff work areas Staff, pupils, visitors, Potential spread of infectious disease All staff will take PPA off site; contractors, household members The occupancy of the school office is restricted to ensure social distancin rules can be observed; The school office layout has been rearranged to facilitate side by side working rather than face to face; Shared work areas are avoided.
-Where this is not possible work areas ar thoroughly sanitised before and after use by different people; Sanitising wipes are available to enable shared desks and equipment to Full School Opening Arrangements During COVID-19 Restrictions General Risk Assessme
+PART B. HAZARD IDEN PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) If this is not possible windows will be opened to encourage good ventilation.
+Performances to a live audience are not permitted; Further detailed guidance is available on working safely during Transmission of COVID- 19 during Wraparound Provision Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Coronavirus (Covid-19): performing arts Attendance at after school clubs is restricted as outlined in the guidance Protective measures for holiday and after-school clubs, and other out of school settings during the coronavirus outbreak; As far as is possible, children are kept in a group with other children from the same bubble they are in during the school day or; Each child has their own, named set of resources.
+Shared resources are meticulously cleaned before being shared with a different bubble or; Resources shared between bubbles are left unused and out of reach for a Resources shared between bubbles are left unused and out of reach for a period of 48 hours (72 hours for plastics) between use by different bubbles; When the area is in Tier 4 'Stay at Home - Lockdown', Wrap around care will be suspended to avoid all mixing of children and adults from different bubbles.
+For more information on wraparound provision see LCCs quidance & checklist on Extended Services in Schools.
+Transmission of Covid-19 staff work areas Staff, pupils, visitors, contractors, household members Potential spread of infectious disease All staff will take PPA off site, where practical; The occupancy of the school office is restricted to ensure social distancing rules can be observed; The school office layout has been rearranged to facilitate side by side working rather than face to face; Shared work areas are avoided.
+Where this is not possible work areas are thoroughly sanitised before and after use by different people; Sanitising wipes are available to enable shared desks and equipment to Full School Opening Arrangements During COVID-19 Restrictions General Risk Assessment